DVM000/smart_camera_trap_research/README.md

  - Periodically collected frames for on-device training are stored into `./DATASET/FRAMES/`.
  - Training image datasets will be built into `./DATASET/img_data_XXX` folders.

+## Advanced operation and hardware instructions

+Take a look at doc folder.